mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

 ## Running in CodeSandbox

-This example may be run in CodeSandbox:
+This example may be run in CodeSandboxs:

 - https://codesandbox.io/p/github/mapworksio/mapworks-mouseover-zoomto-angular-example